Grantmaking: A Guide to High-Impact Careers

 Like many roles in the nonprofit space, grantmakers often don’t have strong feedback loops that can help inform them (or their superiors) on whether they’re doing a good job or not.
 As a result, it is incredibly important to remain self-critical, intellectually rigorous, and open to new ideas to continuously make intelligent decisions as a grantmaker.
 People who actively seek out constructive feedback will have a more positive impact than those who don’t.

-Finally, if you want to focus on active grantmaking, then creativity and entrepreneurial capabilities are very useful (though you don’t need these skills to the same extent as if you would as a full-blown entrepreneur).
+Finally, if you want to focus on active grantmaking, then creativity and entrepreneurial capabilities are very useful (though you don’t need these skills to the same extent as you would as a full-blown entrepreneur).

 Who would be satisfied in this role